PARTHIB-DEB/Dockerize-Django-Application/README.md

 For that follow my **general docker commands** section ⬆️

 - Create your own network of type **bridge** in your docker installed machine

   ```bash
       docker network create my-network    # change my-network to your favorite name
   ```
 - Pull the image of your project from docker

   ```bash
       docker pull username/repo-name:tag
   ```
 - Pull the base image / independent dependencies' images / postgresl's image (for this cheatsheet)

   ```bash
       docker pull postgreseql:version-tagname
   ```
 - Connect all images to your network

   ```bash
       docker network connect NETWORK-NAME/ID CONTAINER-NAME/ID
   ```
 - Run all images
   Why didn't you built now ? becaue you already sent your built-files to docker-hub , so now you are just pulling and running it .
 Same happens for base images

     ```bash
+        # Run the BASE-IMAGE atfirst
                 docker run -d --name database-container-name --network my-network \
           -e POSTGRES_USER=your_db_user \
           -e POSTGRES_PASSWORD=your_db_password \
           -e POSTGRES_DB=your_db_name \
           -p 5432:5432 \

+        # Run your project's image now
           docker run -d --name your-project-container-name --network my-network \
       -e DB_HOST=farmers-db \
       -e DB_USER=your_db_user \